Sofanyas/Spotify-Playlist-Manager/README.md

 ### Issues
  - I didn't realize my callback url is only hosted locally so the spotify servers can't reach it.
 Need to host it using AWS or Render.
  - Hosting it on render for now.
+ ### Day 4 Update: Still working on day 2 tasks
+ - hosted login service on render
+ - got rid of .env and config file because I'll be using render's enviormental variables to store all my credentials
+ - updated routes.py file beacuse because SpotifyOAuth was trying to prompt the user interactively (via input) to enter the redirected URL, which is not suitable for a web application.
+Fixed it by manually passing the authorization code from the query parameters